 All submissions are considered by the assessment manager, however only properly-made submissions can be used to appeal Council's decision on an Impact Assessable application through the Planning and Environment Court.

 Submissions are not confidential.
-As required by the Planning Act 2016, all submission including individual details are published on Council's website.
+As required by the Planning Act 2016, all submissions including individual details are published on Council's website.

 For impact assessable applications, Council will consider all submissions and must send a copy of the decision notice to each principle submitter.

-For more information about when an application needs publicly notification and how submissions can be made please refer to the Department of Infrastructure, Local Government and Planning website.
+For more information about when an application requires public notification and how submissions can be made please refer to the Department of Infrastructure, Local Government and Planning website.

 Public Submissions & Submitter Appeals Process